-Of the current AEWA member states, 41% (27 out of 65 Party States) are from Africa (as of 1 June 2012).
+Of the current AEWA member states, 41% (26 out of 63 CPs) are from Africa.
 The rate of recruitment of new African Parties to AEWA has significantly dropped over the years, even though about half the African states are yet to join AEWA (see Figure 3).
 Non-Contracting Parties to AEWA have no legal obligation towards the conservation of migratory waterbirds and this translates to a gap in the effective implementation of the Agreement in the region.
-Major gaps in membership are noted in the Southern and Central African sub-regions (see Figure 1 in section 28).
+Major gaps in membership are noted in the Southern and Central African sub-regions (see Figure 1 in section 27).
 The key steps of the accession process differ in each country, requiring from a few months to many years to accomplish and thereby needing individual follow-up.
 The African Union and regional economic communities offer some of the main forums for promoting the implementation of global and regional legal international treaties.
 Membership of the African Union to AEWA needs to be further encouraged in order to promote the engagement of all African countries in migratory waterbird conservation.
 The accession of new Parties in Africa needs to be pursued in collaboration with the relevant regional economic communities.